oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

    This will create the directory `<work directory>/weblogic-kubernetes-operator`

-1. Download the OAM deployment scripts from the OAM [repository](https://github.com/oracle/fmw-kubernetes.git) and copy them in to the Oracle WebLogic Server Kubernetes Operator samples location.
+1. Download the OAM deployment scripts from the OAM [repository](https://github.com/oracle/fmw-kubernetes.git) and copy them in to the WebLogic Kubernetes Operator samples location.

    ```bash
    $ git clone https://github.com/oracle/fmw-kubernetes.git